 Traditional names for certain types of wine are common in many countries.
-However, such must be requested if necessary.
-In Austria, for example, these are the wine-regulated types Epiphany wine.
+However, such may have to be applied for.
+In Austria, for example, these are the types regulated by wine law Epiphany wine.
 Jubiläumswein.
 Virgin Wine.
 Leopoldiwein.
 Martini wine. altar wine.
-Nikolowein and Christmas wine, Also allowed brand names on the label such as Maestro, Phantom, President, emerald or Solitaire, as in Austria and Italy IGT wines (Country wines) are very popular.
+Nikolowein and Christmas wine, Are also allowed brand names on the label such as Maestro, Phantom, President, emerald or Solitaire, like those in Austria and Italy IGT wines (Country wines) are very popular.

-Complete lists of the numerous cellar techniques, as well as the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Another approximately 200 wine names, but for the most part have no wine law, but only colloquial meaning, are under special wines cited.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous cellar techniques, as well as the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+A further 200 wine names, which for the most part have no colloquial but only colloquial meaning, are under special wines cited.
+There is extensive wine law information under the keyword wine law,